amaterek/XLog/README.md

 ```

 ### Log and ProGuard and R8
-Add bellow code to your ProGuard file to get rid of unwanted logs in release builds (if ProGuard or R8 is enabled)
+Add the following code to your ProGuard file to get rid of unwanted logs in the release builds (if ProGuard or R8 is enabled)
 ```
 -assumenosideeffects class amaterek.util.Log {
     public void v(...);